 Zone II sea water booster pumps

 For additional safety and where permanently non-hazardous areas cannot be guaranteed, we recommend that Zone II equipment is specified.
-Similar to our air compressor range, these zone II sea water booster pumps have propriety protection and surface temperatures less than 200 degrees centigrade, minimizing potential sources of ignition.
+Like our air compressor range, these Zone II sea water booster pumps have propriety protection and surface temperatures less than 200 degrees centigrade, minimising potential sources of ignition.

-This range also includes a twin drive variant where the prime mover provides power for both the centrifugal booster pump and sub-pump.
+This range of booster pumps also includes a twin drive variant where the prime mover provides power for both the centrifugal booster pump and sub-pump.
 These twin drive units operate the sub-pumps independently, requiring no customary rig electrical tie-in.